UNINETTSigma2/documentation/files_storage/performance/beegfs.md

 # Storage performance: BeeGFS filesystem (Saga)

-Striping in BeeGFS (`/cluster`) can be configured on a per-directory and per-file basis.
+Striping in BeeGFS (`/cluster`) cannot be re-configured on Saga by users, it can currently only be modified by system administrators.

 ## How to find out the current striping